hsk81/notex-v1.0/readme.md

 Notex Editor
 ============

-This editor helps you to write reports using the lightweight markup language *reStructuredText* aka *reST*.
+This editor helps you to write reports using the lightweight markup language *re-structured text* aka *RST*.
 Once you've written your report, it can easily be translated to various formats like HTML, LaTex and PDF.

 It's features are: